peroks/api-server/README.md

 ### An ultra-light REST API server based on PSR-7, PSR-14 and PSR-15 best practice standards.

-The REST API server is not a stand-alone application, but a host for external PSR-15 request handlers and middleware.
-You can use this class as a module in your own application or extend it to create custom api servers.
+The REST API server is not a stand-alone application, but a host for external PSR-15 server request handlers and middleware.
+You can use the server as a module in your own application or extend it to create custom api servers.

 This server does not handle any requests by itself, it just dispatches